Rory McIlroy Wins Laureus Comeback of the Year — A Moment That Defined a Career

 What's Next

 McIlroy is expected to compete at the US Open in June, where he will be seeking to add to his Grand Slam collection.
-He remains the world number one and the favourite for every Major he enters.
+As the reigning Masters champion and a two-time winner of the US Open, he will be among the favourites for every Major he enters.
+The question now is not whether he can complete the Grand Slam — he has done that — but how many more Majors he can add to his tally before his career draws to a close.